SAP-samples/teched2025-DT260/exercises/ex3/README.md

     <br>![](/exercises/ex3/images/dt260_ex3_11_cloud_repo_noapi.png)

 6. The SAP objects, which are classified as **No API** should not be used in custom code and replaced by SAP released APIs or classic APIs (if successor is available, it is listed in the object classification JSON file).
-Click on the table row with the API **BAPI_PO_CREATE".
+Click on the table row with the API **BAPI_PO_CREATE**.
 You will see that it has successor **BAPI_PO_CREATE1** (click on that table row), which is classic API.
+This classic API has also the label **transactional-consistent** and therefore can be used in the context of RAP-based applications (see also SAP Help Documentation about [RAP Transactional Model](https://help.sap.com/docs/ABAP_PLATFORM_NEW/fc4c71aa50014fd1b43721701471913d/ccda1094b0f845e28b88f9f50a68dfc4.html?&version=202310.002)).

     <br>![](/exercises/ex3/images/dt260_ex3_12_cloud_repo_successor.png)